pydantic/pydantic/docs/usage/settings.md

         secrets_dir = '/run/secrets'
 ```
 !!! note
     By default Docker uses `/run/secrets` as the target mount point.
-If you want to use a different location change `Config.secrets_dir` accordingly.
+If you want to use a different location, change
+    `Config.secrets_dir` accordingly.

-**2.** Create your secret via the Docker CLI
+Then, Create your secret via the Docker CLI
 ```bash
 printf "This is a secret" | docker secret create my_secret_data -
 ```

-**3.** Run your application inside a Docker container and supply your newly created secret
+Last, run your application inside a Docker container and supply your newly created secret
 ```bash
 docker service create --name pydantic-with-secrets --secret my_secret_data pydantic-app:latest
 ```

 ## Field value priority